 However, many are unaware that a lot of healthy foods can be as harmful to your child’s teeth as these sweet treats.

-It has been observed that bacteria are not only produced by sweet food intake, but also by food rich in carbohydrates, such as bread and pasta, as well as those with natural sugars, such as milk and fruits.
+Bacteria are not only produced by sweet food intake but also by food rich in carbohydrates, such as bread and pasta, and foods with natural sugars, such as milk and fruits.

-It doesn’t mean, however, that you should stop giving this food to your kids since they are very important to keep kids healthy.
+However, it doesn’t mean that you should stop giving this food to your kids since they are very important to keep kids healthy.

-Extra care should be given, such as drinking enough water to wash down all the food in their mouth, as well as proper brushing.
+Extra care should be given, such as drinking enough water to wash down all the food in their mouth and proper brushing.